aspose-cells/Aspose.Cells-Doc-md/java/release-notes/aspose-cells-for-android-via-java/android-via-java-release-notes-2018/aspose-cells-for-android-via-java-18-12-release-notes/_index.md

 **Adds CreatedUniversalTime,LastPrintedUniversalTime and LastSavedUniversalTime properties of BuiltInDocumentPropertyCollection**

-Returns UTC time about the builtin properties.
+Returns UTC time about the built-in properties.

 **Adds OoxmlSaveOptions.UpdateSmartArt property**